 Holler Back - [not] Voting in an American Town is part of a multi-layered effort to identify problems with U.S. elections and help find solutions.
 Our work is non-partisan.
 We understand that democracy works best with active participation from citizens with a wide spectrum of beliefs.

-Our company utilizes a variety of mediums for maximum impact, including documentary film, investigative journalism, interactive education modules with students, workshops to encourage political participation, and twitter to bring awareness to issues! (follow me on twitter: @luluFriesdat)
+Our company utilizes a variety of mediums for maximum impact, including documentary film, investigative journalism, data analysis and research, interactive education modules with students, workshops to encourage political participation, and social media to bring awareness to issues! @LuluFriesdat

 Holler Back - [not] Voting in an American Town was our first documentary.
 The film focuses on systemic problems with U.S. elections that discourage participation: from the twisted complexities of the electoral college to easily hackable voting equipment.

 The film won Best Documentary at the Sunscreen Film Festival and aired on Link TV.
 It screened at film festivals across the country including the Women’s International Film Festival, The Philadelphia Film Festival, Ohio’s “We The People” Fest, The Trenton Film Festival and The Seattle True Independent Film Festival.